-Explore Cleveleys seafront where you can enjoy the Great British Seaside at its best!
+Explore Cleveleys seafront and beach, and enjoy the Great British Seaside at its best!
 There’s space for everyone and it’s a perfect place to enjoy family time, all year round.

 Drive along Cleveleys Seafront

 Watch this clip and take a drive along Cleveleys promenade from south to north.
-This video was made in 2015 while work was underway at the Anchorsholme sea defences (it’s now complete).
+It’s a bit of a walk down memory lane as this video was made in 2015.
+Work was underway at the Anchorsholme sea defences (it’s now complete).
 Cleveleys seafront actually begins where the fencing ends.

 Pools of water are left behind on the beach each day which are a perfect, safe place for children to paddle.
 It’s a kid friendly beach.